Ashe2A/holbertonschool-higher_level_programming/python-hello_world/README.md

 ## 7. Easter Egg
 ### [`9-easter_egg.py`](9-easter_egg.py)
-* Prints “The Zen of Python”, by TimPeters (an easter egg in the Python interpreter), followed by a new line.
+* Prints "The Zen of Python", by TimPeters (an easter egg in the Python interpreter), followed by a new line.